FOX MEADOW SCHOOL

 Parents of kindergarten, first and second grade children meet with their child’s teacher at least twice a year at regularly scheduled conference appointments.
 Parents of third, fourth and fifth grade children confer with their child’s teacher before the winter recess at a scheduled conference.
 Three written progress reports are sent to parents annually.

 Special dates are set aside for parent-teacher conferences in December and March.
-Consult the school calendar and Update for specific dates.
-The classroom teacher will arrange an appointment with you at these times.
+Consult the school calendar for specific dates.
+Families will have an opportunity to sign up for a conference time through PTC Wizard.

 In addition, all classroom teachers schedule parent conferences as needed throughout the school year.
 The staff is available when special needs arise.
-Should you wish to speak with a teacher, call the school office, 721-2720, and your message will be given to the teacher who will return your call as soon as possible.
-The principal and the school psychologist are available by appointment also.
+Should you wish to speak with a teacher, call the school office, 721-2720, and your message will be given to the teacher, who will return your call as soon as possible.
+The principal, assistant principal, and the school psychologist are available by appointment also.

 Communications to Custodial and Non-Custodial Parents

-For safety reasons the school does not permit children below the third grade to ride bicycles to school.
+For safety reasons, the school does not permit children below the third grade to ride bicycles to school.
 Use of bike helmets is a New York State Law.
 There are bicycle racks at three separate areas at Fox Meadow School, and the children are advised to lock their bikes to the racks outside school.
-It is against the law for any person to ride a bike on the sidewalks in the Village of Scarsdale including the Heathcote Five Corners area.
 Once at school, children must lock their bikes and may not ride them in the playground during arrival and dismissal.

 Building Level Emergency Response & Safety Team